DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 * Loads: They are valves, motors, lamps etc
 * 1 kOhm: They are protecting the digital PWM outputs
 * ADC1115: Used for measure 4-20 mA sensors
+* FQP30N06L: They are the "relays" to control e.g motors, lamps, cylinders, valves

 ![a](https://raw.githubusercontent.com/DanielMartensson/OpenSourceLogger/master/fritzing/Schematic_bb.png)